Welcome & Happy December, 2025

 Contact me now by clicking here or learn more about my services at my full web site — WarblerWatch.com — by clicking here.

-(Note: The above photo from early 2022 may still be an option you may wish me to employ this spring/summer in 2023 for your birding tour?
+(Note: As common courtesy, the above masked photo may still be an option you wish me to employ for your birding tour?
 If so, please let me know.
-I’m flexible, as your health is paramount in response to the Covid-19 virus syndrome.
-To learn more about how I am able to accommodate your Covid concerns, please feel to contact me by clicking here.)
+I’m flexible.
+To learn more about how I am glad to address your COVID concerns during a tour, please feel to contact me by clicking here.)

-At WarblerWatch.com, you can click on my resume to read about my environmental consulting experience as a long-time Certified Wildlife Biologist Asc. and learn that my clients include landowners, environmental consulting firms, tree companies* (* = I am a recommended Consulting Avian Biologist at Tree Care For Birds), engineering firms, planning departments, sanitary districts, cannabis growers, vineyard owners, law firms (as an expert witness), and neighborhood groups — all of which hire me as a freelance consultant to assist with a) field surveys; b) pre-construction surveys; c) habitat restoration (including flood control restoration management plans) to address erosion problems in watercourse, creeks, rivers, and riparian areas after heavy rain events d) tree removal surveys (to ensure bird protection for nesting birds); and e) regulatory/permitting services related to local, state, and federal regulatory measures.
+At WarblerWatch.com, you can click on my resume to read about my environmental consulting experience as a long-time Certified Wildlife Biologist Asc.
+You’ll also learn that my clients include landowners, environmental consulting firms, tree companies* (* = I am a recommended Consulting Avian Biologist at Tree Care For Birds), engineering firms, planning departments, sanitary districts, cannabis growers, vineyard owners, law firms (as an expert witness), and neighborhood groups — all of which hire me as a freelance consultant to assist with a) field surveys (nesting bird surveys; nest searches; presence-absence surveys for common and rare, special-status birds, mammals, amphibians, and reptiles); b) pre-construction surveys; c) habitat restoration (including flood control restoration management plans) to address erosion problems in watercourse, creeks, rivers, and riparian areas after heavy rain events d) tree removal surveys (to ensure bird protection for nesting birds); and e) regulatory/permitting services related to local, state, and federal regulatory measures.

-Post survey, my followup regulatory compliance reports {e.g., biological assessment reports, initial study reports, “biological resources” chapters for Environmental Impact Reports (EIR)} are submitted to owners, stakeholders, local planning departments, and state and federal government agencies (e.g., US Fish & Wildlife Service, California Department of Fish & Wildlife, US Army Corps of Engineers, Regional Water Quality Control Board, among others).
+Post survey, my follow-up regulatory compliance reports {e.g., biological assessment studies, initial study reports, “biological resources” chapters for Environmental Impact Reports (EIR) } are submitted to owners, stakeholders, local planning departments, and state and federal government agencies (e.g., US Fish & Wildlife Service, California Department of Fish & Wildlife, US Army Corps of Engineers, Regional Water Quality Control Board, among others).

 Ridgway’s Rail (federally and CA state endangered species that breeds amid San Francisco Bay brackish and saltmarsh habitat.
 (Photo credit: Becky Matsubara)